lsst-ts/tssw_developer_guide/doc/index.rst

     Update to current Jira workflow

-The Sprint in which these tasks are placed is defined :ref:`here <jira:Sprints>`.
+The Sprint in which these tasks are placed is defined :ref:`here <procedures/jira:Sprints>`.

 Please refer to the TSSW JIRA Workflow diagram above.